 Unless advised otherwise your course will end at 17:00 on the final day of the course.

 By this time you will be expected to have cleaned up, removed all provisions and sanitation materials, your used bed linen, and your luggage from the yacht.

 Around 17:00 you will be presented with your certification and completed log books, and offered an opportunity to provide feedback.

 You will be asked to participate in a crew photograph which we may publish on our website with your feedback.

-At 09:00 we will have arranged for a taxi to collect you from the school to take you where you wish.
+At 17:30 we will have arranged for the taxi you pre notified your instructor to collect you from the school to take you where you wish.
 This taxi is for your account shared by all passengers.

 PLEASE DO NOT LEAVE THE SCHOOL WITH ANYTHING YOU DID NOT BRING – THAT WOULD BE THEFT!!!

-From all of us at the Miramar Sailing School we thank you for choosing us and hope you enjoy your learning experience.
+From all of us at the Second Star Sailing School we thank you for choosing us and hope you enjoy your learning experience.
 We look forward to helping with your sail training and wish you every success in your course and subsequent sailing career.